ws-garcia/VBA-CSV-interface/docs/examples/importation-examples.md

 ## Import CSV file that haven’t special syntax

-This is the fastest way to work with CSV files because the CSV interface class don't check the syntax given at the RFC-4180 standard.
+This is the fastest way to work with CSV files because the CSV interface class don't check the syntax given at the RFC-4180 specs.
 If your CSV files has trailing spaces, or you don't know if it holds a field needing to be escaped, please [reset the config options](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/resettodefault.html) for the current instance to avoid incorrect results.

-The [EXAMPLE5] shows how you can import all the data from a CSV file without checking the syntax given at the RFC-4180 standard.
+The [EXAMPLE5] shows how you can import all the data from a CSV file without checking the syntax given at the RFC-4180 specs.
 The file to be parsed has neither field needing to be escaped.

 See also
 :[QuotationMode](https://ws-garcia.github.io/VBA-CSV-interface/api/enumerations/quotationmode.html), [EscapeType](https://ws-garcia.github.io/VBA-CSV-interface/api/enumerations/escapetype.html).